jdaehne/backupper/README.md

 # MODX Backupper
-MODX Backup-Script to backup Database and all the Files in one click
+MODX backup script to backup database and all the files in one click.

 Inspired by the backup script of Oliver Haase-Lobinger (http://de.modx.com/blog/2014/03/modx-revolution-updates-vereinfachen) i just added a basic UI to make the backup more comfortable.